Our membership currently stands at 134, with members joining for 5 years.

 At the end of their 5 year term, YAS members are encouraged to become Emeritus members, to remain connected with YAS, participate in events and activities, and share their advice and experience with current members.

-Our next recruitment drive is in Spring 2020.
+Our next recruitment drive is in January 2022.
 For information about membership criteria and the application process, please visit our ‘Become a Member’ page.

 Benefits of Being a Member